Your State-By-State Guide To Super Tuesday

 People will head to the polls all across the country, from Virginia to California, Tennessee to Texas.
 The states and voters are diverse.
 Almost half have significant black populations, and Latinos figure to be an important factor in the two states with the biggest delegate hauls, California and Texas.

 There's a lot on the line, especially for Sen. Bernie Sanders of Vermont and former Vice President Joe Biden.
 Sanders is the front-runner.
 He's built a strong organization in these states that's been buoyed by a multimillion-dollar ad campaign.
-Biden is lagging, but hopes to ride a wave of momentum from his big win in South Carolina Saturday.
+Biden is lagging but hopes to ride a wave of momentum from his big win in South Carolina on Saturday.

 And then there's Mike Bloomberg.
 After spending hundreds of millions of dollars, Bloomberg will be on the ballot for the first time.
 Does he surprise and emerge as an alternative to Sanders, or will he siphon votes from Biden?
 And what impact might remaining candidates, including Sens.
 Elizabeth Warren and Amy Klobuchar, have?